DayOS9/neuralNetwork/README.md

 # neuralNetwork

-A neural network designed to recognize images of hand written digits from the MNIST database
+A neural network designed to recognize images of hand written digits from the [MNIST database.](https://en.wikipedia.org/wiki/MNIST_database)